 - The second is think forward to questions such as “If you had one year to live, what would you do?”, or “What would you advise your grandchildren to do?”, or “If you had enough money never to need to work again, what would you do?”

-Part one of The Churning, on Inner Leadership, uses both of these approaches:
+Part one of The Churning, Inner Leadership, uses both of these approaches:

 - Chapters 1 and 5 ask you to think back to times in your life when you have felt the most grounded and alive.
 These memories, combined with other tools, can enable you to stay calm in any crisis and to identify your purpose and values.

-— Chapter 4 invites you to think forward and define “What would it take for you to have lived a worthwhile life?”
-Knowing the answer to this lets you choose the best direction to head in, starting from wherever you are now.
+- Chapter 4 invites you to think forward and define “What will it take for you to have lived a worthwhile life?”
+Once you know this answer you can choose the best direction to head in, starting from wherever you are now.